rambly/ZeldaClassic-zscript-docs/2.53.2/docs/ffc.md

 int EffectWidth
 :	* ZASM Instruction: `FFCWIDTH<d3>`

 The width (in pixels) of the area of effect of the combo associated with the FFC.
-This will make combo types such as "Damage(X Heart)" effect larger or smaller areas.
+This will make combo types such as "Damage(X Heart)" affect larger or smaller areas.
 The maximum value is `64`.

 <!-- **Example** -->